 - 1. The Provincial Extended Health Benefit Plan as provided for under Article B.11.1 is as set out in Appendix A to this Letter of Understanding. - 2.
 The Provincial Extended Health Benefit Plan may only be amended or altered by agreement of BCPSEA and the BCTF. - 3.
-The carrier/insurer for the Provincial Extended Health Benefit Plan may only be changed with prior consultation between BCPSEA and the BCTF.

-The consultation process will be consistent with the 2012 process.
-In the event of a dispute in the selection/change of the carrier/insurer, the matter shall be referred to Mark Brown, or an agreed-upon alternative, to be dealt with on an expedited basis.

-This provision covers any district or local that is part of the Provincial Extended Health Benefit Plan.

-- 4. Any efficiencies or cost reductions achieved as a direct result of the establishment of the Provincial Extended Health Benefit Plan will be used to further enhance the Provincial Extended Health Benefit Plan. - 5.
+The carrier/insurer for the Provincial Extended Health Benefit Plan may only be changed with prior consultation between BCPSEA and the BCTF. - The consultation process will be consistent with the 2012 process.
+In the event of a dispute in the selection/change of the carrier/insurer, the matter shall be referred to Mark Brown, or an agreed-upon alternative, to be dealt with on an expedited basis. - This provision covers any district or local that is part of the Provincial Extended Health Benefit Plan. - 4.
+Any efficiencies or cost reductions achieved as a direct result of the establishment of the Provincial Extended Health Benefit Plan will be used to further enhance the Provincial Extended Health Benefit Plan. - 5.
 The Provincial Extended Health Benefit plan does not include a medical referral travel plan (a "MRTP").
 However, any school district that elects to participate in the Provincial Extended Health Benefit Plan and currently has a MRTP will continue to provide a MRTP. - 6.
 Where the local union elects not to participate in the Provincial Extended Health Benefit Plan, the school district will continue to provide the existing extended health benefit plan between the parties. - 7.
-As of January 30, 2015, local unions representing all members in the following school districts have voted against joining the Provincial Extended Health Benefit Plan:
+As of September 1, 2022, local unions representing all members in the following school districts have voted against joining the Provincial Extended Health Benefit Plan:

 - a.
-Vancouver Teachers' Federation [VSTA, VESTA] / SD No. 39 (Vancouver) - b.
-Coquitlam Teachers' Association / SD No. 43 (Coquitlam) - c.
-Vancouver Island West Teachers' Union / SD No. 84 (Vancouver Island West) - 8.
-The local unions representing all members in the school districts in paragraphs 7.a through 7.c may elect to join the Provincial Extended Health Benefit Plan at any time during the term of the collective agreement.
+Vancouver Teachers' Federation [VSTA, VEAES]1 / SD No. 39 (Vancouver) - b.
+Coquitlam Teachers' Association / SD No. 43 (Coquitlam) - 8.
+The local unions representing all members in the school districts in paragraphs 7.a and 7.b may elect to join the Provincial Extended Health Benefit Plan at any time during the term of the Collective Agreement.